Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

-The `useful corollary' just mentioned---i.e. the grounding for the theoretical sciences that falls out of an investigation into the scope and limits of synthetic a priori cognition---is primarily found in the Transcendental Analytic section of the Critique, and especially in the Analytic of Principles.\footnote{I do not claim that this is \emph{all} there is to be found in this section of the Critique, of course.} Recall from \S\ref{sec:negalt} that for Kant, possible experience comprises two distinct aspects: intuition, for which space and time are its pure forms, and \emph{concepts of the understanding}, which correspond to rules for synthesising the manifold of intuition.
+The `useful corollary' just mentioned---i.e. the grounding for the theoretical sciences that falls out of an investigation into the scope and limits of synthetic a priori cognition---is primarily found in the Transcendental Analytic section of the Critique, and especially in the Analytic of Principles.
+Recall from \S\ref{sec:negalt} that for Kant, possible experience comprises two distinct aspects: intuition, for which space and time are its pure forms, and \emph{concepts of the understanding}, which correspond to rules for synthesising the manifold of intuition.
 The concept `chessboard', for instance, corresponds to a rule whereby this particular bit of white, that particular bit of black, etc. can be associated in one representation.
 When we synthesise, i.e. combine, some particular manifold of intuition according to the particular rule for a concept, we say that the manifold has been subsumed under the concept and cognised in accordance with it (A68-69/B93-94).
 A \emph{pure} concept of the understanding is called a \emph{category} (A80/B106); it is one of a set of `meta-concepts' that all empirical concepts necessarily presuppose.
 Like the pure forms of intuition, the categories are a priori.

 The application of a category to the manifold of intuition is governed by the \emph{schema} of that category (A137-147/B176-B187); i.e. the rule by which the manifold is determined in accordance with the category.
 For example, the pure schema of magnitude is number (A142-143/B182).
 In apprehending the manifold corresponding to an object, determinate intuitions---`instants'---of time are produced with each successive act of synthesis.
 Through these is produced a \emph{time series} from which one judges as to the extent of the object apprehended (A145/B184).
 Through an analysis of the use of the categories in accordance with their characteristic schema, we are entitled to make a number of synthetic a priori judgements regarding the objects of cognition in general.
 These are called synthetic a priori \emph{principles} (A159-235/B198-294) by Kant.
 Of particular importance for our discussion in the next and subsequent sections, wherein we will be considering the relevance of quantum theory for Kant's philosophy, is the principle of causality.
 Kant calls this a `dynamical principle' since it is a principle governing the connection of appearances in time.
 It tells us, according to Kant, that the changes undergone by an object of cognition are ordered uniquely and objectively according to a necessary rule (A191/B236).
 This is in contrast to the series of subjective perceptions of the object through which we apprehend it.